Challenge 4 - Brave Knight

 The brave knight moves through the map in 'L'-shaped jumps like a chess knight.
 It can move to a square that is two squares away horizontally and one square vertically, or two squares vertically and one square horizontally.
 He can jump over any square but he cannot land in an invalid square or outside the terrain.

 From ground squares (represented by the character '.') the knight moves as described above.
 But from trampoline squares (represented by the character '*') the knight does an super powered double jump that is four squares horizontally and two squares vertically, or four squares vertically and two squares horizontally.

 The knight located on square S must rescue the princess located on square P and take her to the safe destination square D (S, P and D are ground squares).

-The first line will contain an integer C, the number of cases for our problem.
+The first line has an integer C, which is the number of cases for the problem.

 Test your code